Tribune Publishing: Tribune Publishing

-Acquisition by Alden Global
+Acquisition by Alden

-Tribune Publishing was acquired by hedge fund Alden Global Capital for $635 million, giving its final approval on May 21, 2021, with the transaction officially closing on May 25, 2021.
+Tribune Publishing was acquired by hedge fund Alden Global Capital (Alden) for $635 million, giving its final approval on May 21, 2021, with the transaction officially closing on May 25, 2021, taking the company private.

 In December 2019, Alden acquired a 32% stake in shares of Tribune Publishing Company.
 Most of its stake was purchased from Michael Ferro at $13 a share.
-Considering what it paid for other tranches, the average price Alden Global paid for its shares of Tribune Publishing stock is around $12.75.
+Considering what it paid for other tranches, the average price Alden paid for its shares of Tribune Publishing stock is around $12.75.
 It is offering $17.25/share.
-Tribune Publishing announced in February 2021 that it had agreed to be wholly acquired by Alden Global Capital, and the final approval came in May.
+Tribune Publishing announced in February 2021 that it had agreed to be wholly acquired by Alden, and the final approval came in May.

 A key element in concluding the sale to Alden was the decision by Patrick Soon-Shiong, who owned 24% of the company's stock, to abstain from the May 21 shareholder vote.

 In early April 2021, Tribune Publishing announced that it has entered into serious discussions with an alternative pair of suitors for an amount higher than its deal with Alden.
 The new bidders were Stewart W. Bainum Jr. and Hansjörg Wyss.
-This deal would have amounted to an overall bid of $680 million, or $18.50/share, in contrast to the $635 million offer from Alden Global.
+This deal would have amounted to an overall bid of $680 million, or $18.50/share, in contrast to the $635 million offer from Alden.

-The Bainum/Wyss acquisition offer came about when Bainum's offer to purchase the Baltimore Sun from Alden Global Capital once it completed its acquisition of Tribune Publishing fell apart.
-The Baltimore Sun deal fell apart on March 12 when Bainum became convinced that Alden was smuggling extra costs and fees into its deal with him that violated what he thought he had agreed to.
+The Bainum/Wyss acquisition offer came about when Bainum's offer to purchase the Baltimore Sun from Alden once it completed its acquisition of Tribune Publishing fell apart.
+The Sun deal fell apart on March 12 when Bainum became convinced that Alden was smuggling extra costs and fees into its deal with him that violated what he thought he had agreed to.
 He had agreed to purchase the Sun for $65 million, along with payments on a transitional-services agreement.
-The transitional-services agreement would have involved payments from the Sun to Alden Global Capital for logistical aspects of running the business including its payroll and circulation departments and national and digital sales unit.
+The transitional-services agreement would have involved payments from the Sun to Alden for logistical aspects of running the business including its payroll and circulation departments and national and digital sales unit.
 Bainum believed he had negotiated a deal for two years of transitional services, with a 30-day exit clause.
 Instead, he was asked to commit to a five-year agreement with no possibility of an early exit.
 Bainum took umbrage and, instead, put together a competing bid to purchase the entirety of Tribune Publishing.